sirji-ai/sirji/messages/README.md

 # Example message string to parse
 message_str = """```
-FROM: CODER
+FROM: EXECUTOR
-TO: USER
+TO: CODER
-ACTION: INFORM
+ACTION: RESPONSE
 SUMMARY: Welcome to sirji-messages
 BODY: Welcome to sirji-messages.
 Here's how you can start.
 ```"""